dippedincode/old-CV/README.md

 - Agile: TDD, pair programming, teamwork processes, Scrum, Kanban

 ### UX and Design
-- I was sent by my company on a UX Fundamentals course as I was working closely with UX architects and desginers
+- I was sent by my company on a UX Fundamentals course at <a href = "https://www.webcredible.com/">Webcredible</a> as I was working closely with UX architects and desginers
 - I have experience of working with UX specs and wireframes, user-centric design and analysing customer journeys

 ### E-commerce